deepforce/Mining-Twitter-Data-with-Python/README.md

 The second point means that we do not need to store user profile information somewhere else and then join/merge the data via a foreign key, for example.
 The user profile is, in fact, redundantly replicated within each tweet.

-**Note:** Working with denormalized data
+**Note: Working with denormalized data**
 The approach of embedding redundant data is related to the concept of denormalization.
-While normalization is considered a good practice in relational database design, denormalization finds its role in large-scale processing and databases that belong to the wide NoSQL family.
+While normalization is considered a good practice in relational database design, denormalization finds its role in **large-scale processing and databases that belong to the wide NoSQL family**.

-The rationale behind this approach is that the additional disk space required to redundantly store the user profile only has a marginal cost, while the gain (in terms of performances) obtained by removing the need for a join/merge operation is substantial.
+The rationale behind this approach is that **the additional disk space required to redundantly store the user profile only has a marginal cost**, while the **gain (in terms of performances) obtained by removing the need for a join/merge operation is substantial**.